IsabelC434/dns-configuration-name-resolution-analysis/README.md

    - nslookup returned a “Non existent domain” error
    - DNS server was shown as 8.8.8.8 instead of the domain controller
  - ### Diagnosis
-   - Ran ipconfig /all to verify network configuration
-   - Identified that the client machine was using an external DNS server (8.8.8.8)
+   - Ran ipconfig /all to verify DNS configuration and identified that the client was using an external DNS server (8.8.8.8) instead of the internal domain controller.
    - Since external DNS servers do not contain records for internal domains (such as greyskull.local), the hostname could not be resolved.
  - ### Resolution
     - Updated the client machine’s DNS settings to point to the domain controller (10.0.0.7)
     - Cleared the DNS cache using ipconfig /flushdns
 ## Outcome
 #### Re-ran nslookup and confirmed successful resolution and The hostname correctly resolved to the internal IP address.
-#### This issue demonstrated the importance of correct DNS server configuration on client systems when resolving internal domain resources.

-#### Client incorrectly configured to use external DNS server
+#### Client incorrectly configured to use external DNS server.
+This failure occurred because the client machine was configured to use an external DNS server, which does not contain records for internal domains.
 <img src="images/ipconfig-all.png" width="600"/>

 <img src="images/flushdns.png" width="600"/>